marickvantuil/laravel-google-cloud-logging/README.md

 This package lets you use Google Cloud Logging as the log driver for Laravel.

-The package will automatically detect the environment it's running in (Cloud Run or App Engine), and attach the correct labels to the log entry so in Google Cloud you can view the logs for each service.
+The package will automatically detect the environment it's running in (currently supports Cloud Run or App Engine), and attach the correct labels to the log entry so the logs appear in the application service.

 # Installation